Abhilashup/Abhilashup/README.md

 <h1 align="center">Hi 👋, I'm Abhilash!</h1>
 <h3 align="center">I'm a Data Science aspirant who is looking for opportunities to work as well as learn at the same time in the field of Data Science.
 I have previously worked as a Media Analyst.</h3>

-- 👨‍💻 All of my projects are available at [https://github.com/Abhilashup](https://github.com/Abhilashup)
+- 👨‍💻 All of my projects are available at [https://github.com/Abhilashup](https://github.com/Abhilashup) and https://public.tableau.com/profile/abhilash.u.prakash(Tableau Public Profile)

 - 📫 How to reach me **abhiprakash13@gmail.com**